 Enduring Understanding: 3: Every art form uses its own unique language, verbal and non-verbal, to document and communicate with the world.

-Benchmark: VA.912.O.3.2 Create a series of artworks to inform viewers about personal opinions and/or current issues.
+Benchmark: VA.912.O.3.1 Create works of art that include symbolism, personal experiences, or philosophical view to communicate with an audience.